daviddetorres/AI-as-role-master/rules-prompts.md

 ## Fallout-like RPG

-Rule set based on the Fallout RPG system (S.P.E.C.I.A.L. attributes and skills).
+Rule set based on the Fallout RPG system (S.P.E.C.I.A.L. attributes and skills) and VATS combat system.

+Works great with [FallOut](stories-prompts.md#fallout-based) and [Cyberpunk](stories-prompts.md#cyberpunk-dystopia) stories.

 <details>
 <summary>Click to expand and copy</summary>